jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 # 02Mar2020

 Brain blast!
 I can parallelize this work!
 Good context as any in which to learn `async` in Rust!
 But wrap up shadows first!

+Hrm, all the new scenarios pass but it seems like I'm still getting acne on the background.
+Might be an artifact of how they're flattened spheres instead of actual planes, though.
+Let's see what happens when I de-flatten them a bit.
+It _does_ seem to improve!
+We'll leave things like that for now and refocus on async.

+But before anything else: `rustfmt` time!